svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 >
 > Plugin supports copy-paste of patterns between the files via the Ctrl+C and Ctrl+V shortcuts ( or via the corresponding context-menu items ).
 > It might become quite useful, in case if you'll decide to use some of the colleague's regexes in combination with your ones.
+>
+> Currently, it works ONLY within an instance of the dlt-viewer.
+Sharing between the multiple instances is not supported.

 ----